IgnitionWolf/wolf-api-auth/README.md

 ## vs Laravel Fortify

-This package was made to integrate nicely with WolfAPI and ease the API development.
-However, you may use Fortify or any other solution you wish to use.
+Contrary to Fortify, this package bootstraps the authentication code in your project, this means you will be able to implement business logic and modify the authentication process as you wish.
+This may require a lower level understanding of how authentication works, considering Fortify hides most of the process.
+Moreover, this is meant to integrate nicely with WolfAPI and ease the API development.
+However, you may use Fortify or any other solution you prefer to use.

 ## Installation